 LAST FIGHT: Def. by Jessica Andrade via Unanimous Decision

 Known fondly in some circles as “Wandrade,” Jessica Andrade is a throwback to the windmilling Brazilian brawlers of old.
-Comparisons to bantamweight John Lineker don’t quite do her justice, however.
+Comparisons to bantamweight John Lineker aren’t quite accurate, however.
 Andrade has freakish mutant strength which she uses to ragdoll opponents off snatch single legs.

 Andrade’s horrifying 3-0 run at strawweight was cut short by the outfighting matador Joanna Jedrzejczyk.
 Joanna was the only one of Andrade’s strawweight opponents who was able to keep the brawling powerhouse at distance, picking her apart over five rounds.

 Claudia Gadelha certainly had the skillset to pull off a similar performance, which she demonstrated clearly early in the first round.
-In a surprise to many, Gadelha showed off brilliant boxing, throwing in combination against an advancing Andrade.
+In a surprise to many, Gadelha showed off a newfound ferocity on the feet, throwing in combination against an advancing Andrade.

 However, to say Claudia was inefficient with her energy is an understatement.
 Although Andrade was there to be hit, relentlessly power punching an iron-chinned maniac is a recipe for disaster.
 Gadelha backed off, allowing Andrade to begin her soul-breaking onslaught.